WORLD DAY OF DEMOCRACY —

 Let Us Not Miss This Opportunity!

-The Great People of Egypt – and Dr. Mursi and the Ikhwan – are now fighting the great fight for freedom and democracy for all.
+The Great People of Egypt – and Dr. Morsi and the Ikhwan – are also right now fighting the same great fight for freedom and democracy – for all.

-Physically, we are separated by thousands of miles of sand and sea and air from them – and from Egypt.
-But cognitively and emotionally – and spiritually – the Great Egyptian People and Dr. Mursi and Ikhwan are in our hearts and minds and souls.
+Physically, you and I are separated by thousands of miles of sand, sea and air from them – and from the magic land of Egypt.
+But cognitively and emotionally – and spiritually – the Great Egyptian People and Dr. Morsi and Ikhwan are in our hearts and minds and souls, and in the hearts and minds of every true freedom-lover everywhere, as they ought to be.

 For, their fight for freedom and democracy for the Great Egyptian People is the fight of every one of us everywhere for freedom and democracy for all the people of the world.

-Therefore, just being where we are, we can still do a great deal to help the Great Egyptian People in their fight for freedom and help the universal and divine cause of freedom and democracy and justice for all.
+Therefore, just being where we are, we can still do a great deal to help the Great Egyptian People in their ongoing fight for freedom, for, the fight for freedom never ends.
+We can, thus, help keep the universal and divine flame of freedom, democracy and justice burning bright in Egypt – and for all.

 We can, and we will, Bi-Idhnillah, by God’s will, command and mercy, change the world.
 And make it a better and freer place for all human beings, regardless of their race, religion, gender or nationality.